Stocks end mixed on Wall Street amid rate hike expectations

 In Europe, many stock markets were closed.

 In the bond market, Treasury yields were relatively stable after rising Friday in an abbreviated trading session following the U.S. jobs report.
-The 10-year yield, which helps set rates for mortgages and other important loans, was holding steady at 3.41%.
+The 10-year yield, which helps set rates for mortgages and other important loans, ticked up to 3.42% from 3.41% Friday.

 AP Business Writer Elaine Kurtenbach contributed.